MicrosoftDocs/learn/learn-pr/azure/shifting-nodejs-express-apis-to-serverless/includes/3-explore.md

 Feel free to explore the code for the Express logic in the _server_ folder on your own.

-Next, we'll run the application and test our HTTP endpoints.
+Next, you'll run the application and test our HTTP endpoints.